Main Content

 title("Original Image (left) vs. Corrected Image (right)")

 Figure contains an axes object.
-The axes object with title Original Image (left) vs. Corrected Image (right) contains an object of type image.
+The hidden axes object with title Original Image (left) vs. Corrected Image (right) contains an object of type image.

 References